• Skip to primary navigation

 I want my boys and myself to feel like it’s just ENOUGH.
 It’s enough to just enjoy nature or a good book.
 It’s enough to just go for a morning walk and find a new bug that we haven’t seen before.

 Many summertime posts are filled with ideas for new and exciting places to see or things to do.
 All these things that we “must” do before summer is over.
-This year, in lieu of the summer “bucket list” I’ve decided to put together something different.
+This year, instead of the summer “bucket list” I’ve decided to put together something different.

 reverse bucket list